thes3interdev/starter-html-tailwind-vite/Readme.md

 # Starter Template for Small Projects or Static Websites

-This is a starter template for a small projects or static websites.
+This is a starter template for small projects or static websites.

 Here Tailwind CSS is set up and configured with PostCSS and Vite (A build tool that significantly improves the front-end development experience).